OpenWave-GW/OpenWave-2KE/README.md

    * six 1.4.1

  *OpenWave-2KE is developed under Windows 32 bits environment, and all the packages are Windows 32bits version.*

+ *OpenWave-2KE is also tested under Ubuntu 10.04 (32 bits) with the same version of the packages listed above.
+And the following package and libraries are required:*
+   * nose-1.3.4
+   * qt4-qmake
+   * libqt4-dev

 - **Python IDE:**
    If you need a Python IDE tool, Eric4 4.5.19  is recommended: